Firefly Adobe Video Editor

 Forgetting to Save Progress

-An easily frequent mistake in Firefly Adobe Video Editor workflows is unexpected shutdowns due to:
+An easily avoidable mistake in Firefly Adobe Video Editor workflows is damaged project files due to:

 • Lack of Backups: Always keep multiple copies or offsite backups.